Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Analysis of Insurance Claim Frequency Data

-\section{ANALYSIS OF INSURANCE CLAIM FREQUENCY DATA}
+\textit{Intercept.} For unambiguous illustration, we investigate an example wherein only the intercept is incorrect and other parameters are fixed.
+The true model is a Poisson GLM with mean $\lambda=\exp\left(\beta_0+\beta_1X_1+\beta_2 X_2\right)$, where $X_1\sim N(0,1)$, $X_2$ is a binary variable with probability of 1 as 0.7, and $(\beta_0,\beta_1,\beta_2)=(0,2,1)$.
+When the model is correctly specified, we see a curve of $\hat{U}(\cdot;\hat{\bm{\beta}})$ along the diagonal in the left panel of Figure~\ref{fig:poisoverunder}.
+When the intercept is mistakenly set to be 2, the mean is overestimated, and as a result, for any given $k$, ${F}(k)>\hat{F}(k)$; see discussion in Section \ref{asym}.
+One can see that in the middle panel, the resultant curve is above the diagonal.
+On the other hand, when the intercept is underestimated to be $-2$, the curve is below the diagonal.
+The coefficient for a quadratic term has the similar effect, which we illustrate in the supplementary material.

+\textit{Overdispersion.} In GLM frameworks, the mean structure is often close to being correctly estimated even if overdispersion is an issue (\citealt{mccullagh1989generalized}).
+In the supplementary material, we explore the distribution function of Poisson and negative binomial variables, when their means are the same.
+If the mean is bigger than 1, the distribution function of the negative binomial distribution is mostly bigger than the Poisson distribution, which explains the shape of $\hat{U}(\cdot;\hat{\bm{\beta}})$ in Figure~\ref{fig:dispsmall500}.

+Our simulation studies demonstrate that our tool provides an accurate signal on model adequacy in various settings.
+In addition, the magnitude of the discrepancy between our curve and the diagonal carries information about the severity of misspecification.
+However, given its nature as a surrogate for the empirical residual distribution function rather than residuals themselves, our tool is not able to identify the exact causes of misspecification.
+Should the model be insufficient according to our method, tools devoted to specific diagnostic tasks can be further employed.
+Regression model-building process should involve iterations between assessment plots and refinements of the model, until reasonable agreement between the model and the data is reached (\citealt{cook1999graphs}).
+This final step can be confirmed by our assessment tool.

+\section{Analysis of Insurance Claim Frequency Data}

-} In this section, we present an application of the proposed surrogate empirical residual distribution function to insurance claim frequency data.
-Frequency, the number of reported claims for each policyholder, is an important component of insurance claim data and largely reveals the riskiness of policyholders.
-Here we use a dataset from the Local Government Property Insurance Fund (LGPIF) in the state of Wisconsin.
-The LGPIF was established to provide property insurance for local government entities and provides different types of coverage including government buildings, vehicles, and equipments.
-In this paper we focus on building and contents (BC) insurance, which is the major coverage offered by the LGPIF.
+In this section, we present an application of the proposed quasi-empirical residual distribution function to insurance claim frequency data.
+Frequency, the number of reported claims from each policyholder, is an important component of insurance claim data and largely reveals the riskiness of a policyholder.
+Here, we use a dataset from the Local Government Property Insurance Fund (LGPIF) in the state of Wisconsin, USA.
+The LGPIF was established by Wisconsin government to provide property insurance for local government entities.
+In this paper, we focus on building and contents (BC) insurance, which is the major coverage offered by the LGPIF.
 The dataset contains 5660 observations from year 2006 to 2010.
-Table \ref{table:empiricalcount} provides the empirical numbers of observations.
-Covariates together with their summary statistics are displayed in the appendix Table \ref{tab:covariates}.
-Among them, coverage and deductible are continuous covariates.
+Table~\ref{table:empiricalcount} provides the empirical numbers of observations.
+Covariates together with their summary statistics are displayed in Appendix \ref{sec:addsim} Table~\ref{tab:covariates}.
+Among them, the amounts of insurance coverage and deductible are continuous covariates, which are necessary for applying the proposed tool.